yassirbrh/alx-system_engineering-devops/0x02-shell_redirections/README.md

 	2-hellofile : script to display the content of the /etc/passwd file.
 	3-twofiles : script to display the content of the files /etc/passwd and /etc/hosts.
 	4-lastlines : script to display the last 10 lines of /etc/passwd.
+	5-firstlines : script to display the first 10 lines of /etc/passwd.